-- Oral (oral) medications, including corticosteroids to reduce inflammation and cyclophosphamide to suppress the immune system.
+- Oral (oral) medications, including corticosteroids to reduce inflammation and cyclophosphamide, suppress the immune system.

 - Pulmonary rehabilitation.

-- Getting a flu shot each year can help prevent both the flu and pneumonia.
+- Getting a flu shot each year can help prevent flu and pneumonia.

 Also, pneumococcal bacteria can cause minor problems, such as ear infections.

-But they can also develop into diseases of the lungs (pneumonia), life of the brain, spinal cord (meningitis) and blood (bacteremia).
+But they can also develop into diseases of the lungs (pneumonia), the life of the brain, spinal cord (meningitis), and blood (bacteremia).

-Anyone can get pneumococcal disease.
-However, children over 65, people with health problems and smokers.
+However, anyone can get the pneumococcal disease, children over 65, people with health problems, and smokers.